OpenRockets/web-dev-error-solutions/errors/css/css-challenge-multi-level-nested-ordered-list-with-custom-styling/README.md

 # 🐞 CSS Challenge:  Multi-level Nested Ordered List with Custom Styling

-This challenge focuses on styling a multi-level nested ordered list using CSS.
-We'll create a visually appealing and easy-to-read nested list with custom styling, demonstrating the use of list-style-type, padding, margins, and pseudo-elements to enhance readability and aesthetics.
-We'll leverage standard CSS for broad applicability.
+This challenge focuses on creating a visually appealing and well-structured multi-level nested ordered list using CSS.
+We'll leverage CSS3 properties to achieve a unique look, going beyond the default browser rendering.
+This example avoids the use of Tailwind CSS to focus on fundamental CSS concepts.
+However, the principles can be readily adapted to a Tailwind CSS workflow.

-## Description of the Styling:
+**Description of the Styling:**

-The goal is to create a nested ordered list where each level is visually distinct.
-We will achieve this by:

-* Using different list-style-types for each level (e.g., decimal, lower-alpha, lower-roman).
-* Indenting subsequent levels using padding.
-* Adding a subtle background color to alternate list items for improved readability.
-* Using pseudo-elements (`:before`) to add custom markers for list items instead of relying on default browser styles.

-## Full Code:
+The goal is to style a nested ordered list to mimic a hierarchical structure, such as a table of contents or a file system directory.
+We'll use different list styles for each level, indentations, and custom colors to enhance readability and visual hierarchy.
+The first-level list items will have a larger font size and bolder font weight.
+Subsequent levels will use smaller fonts and different list markers.

+**Full Code:**

 ```html
 <!DOCTYPE html>